 iv) What do the first 60 minutes of your day look like?
 What are your morning rituals?

-v) What is the worst advice you see being dispensed in your field?
+v) What is the worst advice you see dispensing in your field?

 vi) What advice would you give to 20, 30, or 40-year on old self?

-vii) What have you changed your mind on in the last few years and why?
+vii) What have you changed your mind about in the last few years, and why?

 You’re going to be needing an hour or so.
-Feel free to post comments of one or two of those in the comments below.
+Feel free to post comments on one or two of those in the comments below.
 I love reading them.

 Learn More: Tools Of Titans Book Review With Summary